- Equalizing a two-bolt belay.

-As well as having a groovy name, the alpine butterfly is a super useful knot which you can use to form a fixed loop in the middle of a rope.
-It can be tied without access to either of the ends, providing a clip-in point which can be loaded in 2 or 3 directions.
+- Forming a fixed loop in the middle of a rope.
+This provides a clip-in point which can be loaded in 2 or 3 directions.

 How To Tie an Alpine Butterfly Knot